RetronEletron/PortageForest/README.md

 GNOME 41 (Works great on both X11 and Wayland GNOME 42 not tested)

 UKUI (Works great although may be a bit slow at some bits)

+Installation

+1. Download a release from the [Releases](https://github.com/RetronEletron/VoidOfPortage/releases) page.